What is the range of the SV11 for vape detection?

 - The SV11 is not a life safety device, and should not be used as a smoke or carbon monoxide detector.

 - The SV11 Vape Index measures air quality events indicative of vaping and smoking, but cannot provide 100% proof of a vaping incident.
-School security and administrative teams should use the SV11 Vape Index and Verkada camera integration to help with investigations and monitor vaping activity and patterns, but use searches for physical evidence as the basis for further disciplinary / legal actions.
+School security and administrative teams should use the SV11 Vape Index and Verkada camera integration to help with investigations and monitor vaping activity and patterns, but use searches for physical evidence as to the basis for further disciplinary/legal actions.

 - Common bathroom aerosols will not trigger Vape Index, however, it’s possible that certain smoke or cooking fumes can be identified as a vape event.
 In practice, this is rare in typical school environments.